• Home

 WEST MEADOW

-Originally an English surname meaning west meadow, plenty of places are named Wesley.
+Originally an English surname meaning western meadow, plenty of places are named Wesley.

 It entered into use as a given name to honor seventeenth century religious reformer John Wesley.
 A theologian by training – he studied at Oxford – Wesley drifted across various movements before starting his own.
 While he considered himself a member of the Church of England throughout his life, we now know his followers as Methodists.

-The name entered common use in the 1800s as a means to honor his legacy.
+The last name Wesley entered common use as a first in the 1800s as a means to honor his legacy.

 JOHN WESLEY HARDIN